-This small and very wealthy nation has a relatively low incidence of serious and violent crimes and is probably one of the safest countries in the world for a visitor.
+This small and very wealthy nation has a relatively low incidence of serious crimes, and is one of the safest countries in the world for a traveler.

-A large part of the reason that crime is so low in Brunei is the relatively severe punishments for criminal activity.
-Brunei is an Islamic country and the legal system is based partly on Sharia Law, which in some circumstances also applies to visitors.
+One of the reasons that crime is so low in Brunei is the severe punishments for criminal activity.
+Brunei is an Islamic country, and the legal system is based partly on Sharia Law, which in some circumstances also applies to visitors.
 So, while it is a far less restrictive Muslim state than many there are still social norms (including conservative standards of dress and behaviour) that should be respected by visitors.

 Corporal punishment and a mandatory death penalty apply for many serious crimes like murder, kidnapping and drug offences.
-Robbery and visa offences are generally punished by canning.
-To avoid the cane don‘t overstay your visa!
-There are a few things that are illegal in Brunei that some Westerners may enjoy for example: consensual homosexual acts (of either sex); carrying guns or ammunition; pornography of any kind and convincing a mate to skip church or in this case a Muslim to neglect their religious duties.
+Robbery and visa offences are generally punished by caning.
+To avoid the cane don‘t overstay your visa.
+There are a few things that are illegal in Brunei that some foreigners may enjoy for example: consensual homosexual acts (of either sex), carrying guns or ammunition, pornography of any kind and convincing a mate to skip church – or in this case a Muslim person to neglect their religious duties.

 A few other things to be aware of: smoking is banned in specific places, including government buildings, hospitals, recreational and educational centres, public transport and restaurants.
 Smoking in these areas can attract a fine.

 It is also an offence to photograph prohibited places, including government and military infrastructure and equipment, places used by security forces and communications and civil infrastructure, and areas in the vicinity of such places.
 Best not to test this one as I suspect a fine will be the least of your problems if caught.